microsoft/Windows-AppConsult-PWALab/Manual/README.md

 <script src="js/sb-pwa.js"></script>
 ```

 That’s it!
-If you want to test that the service worker has been installed properly, open the URL **http://127.0.0.1:5050** in Chrome and press F12 to enable the developer tools.
+If you want to test that the service worker has been installed properly, open the URL **http://127.0.0.1:5500** in Chrome and press F12 to enable the developer tools.
 Move to the **Application** tab and you should see something like this:

 ![](serviceworkerinstalled.png)

 The service worker has been properly installed and it’s up and running.
 We can verify that it's indeed acting as a middle man between the browser and the server by moving to the **Network** tab and reloading the page.
-You will notice that all the request will be coming from the service worker and not directly from the server:
+You will notice that all the requests will be coming from the service worker and not directly from the server:

 ![](networkserviceworker.png)